 Singlehood is on the rise and Singlehood Australia is igniting a social, cultural, and economic transformation that includes single people in the heart of all decision-making.

-Singlehood Australia is dedicated to a world where single people, couples, and families interact equally with the economy, the workplace, the market, the urban environment.
+Singlehood Australia is dedicated to a world where single people, couples, and families interact equally with the economy, the workplace, government services, the market, and the urban environment.
 A world where single people are included in our social system—the law, social security, health, disability, aged care, housing, emergency responses to public health crises, catastrophic weather events, and war, should it come crashing on our shores.

 Singlehood is on the rise in Australia